deegrayce/Hotel-analysis/README.md

 - `SQL/`: Contains SQL scripts for data analysis.
 - `PowerBI/`: Contains the Power BI file (.pbix) for visualizations.
 - `Data/`: Includes the dataset used for analysis.
-- `Documentation/`: Additional documentation files, if any.
+- `Documentation/`: Additional documentation files.

 Happy analyzing!